 Andrew Swan, an ex-player of Wideopen Juniors, completed a triathlon earlier this year to support St. Oswald's Hospice in Gosforth.
 The triathlon was 95km (as St Oswald's needs £9.5m per year to run).
 It worked out at 1/2m swim, 48.5m cycle to Morpeth and finally a 10m run from Ponteland finishing at St Oswald's.
 Andrew did the majority on his own but did have some friends join him for 5m of the cycle and then the full run!
 See photographs from Andrew's triathlon below.

+Raise Funds When You Shop And Search Online!
 Have you heard about easyfundraising yet?
 It’s the easiest way to help raise money for Wideopen & District Juniors AFC!
 If you already shop online with retailers such as Amazon, Argos, John Lewis, Comet, iTunes, eBay or HMV, then we need you to sign up for free to raise money while you shop!

 WIdeopen Football Club (junior and senior teams) is a family club whose first interests are those of our members.
 The Managers, Coaches and Committee are a team off the pitch.
 Each age group is encouraged to work as a team on the pitch.
 Inevitably, the whole issue of football comes first and foremost and we aim to ensure that it is an enjoyable experience for the youngsters who represent Wideopen FC week in, week out, in all weathers.
 We continually strive for better standards in coaching qualifications, facilities, equipment, first aid / treatment of injuries, equality, disabilities, child protection issues and training, as well as further developing school and community links.
 We encourage fair play, sportsmanship and equity.
 We have the FA Charter Mark for Quality and have gained the much sought after Kitemark.
 Our stated aim is to increase the quality of provision for children and to continue to raise our standards in all aspects of football.
 At Wideopen we have always prided ourselves upon our standards in all aspects of the game.
 Coaching is an area in which we excel and we have qualified coaches at all levels.
 We also have several Referees.
 The facilities will be made available to all children and adults within our catchment area.
 WFC's website is a central source of information about the club.

 to find out more about the Respect Campaign